bdjohnson529/codechalet.com/_docs/bayesian/binomial.md

      height="100%">

 ### Sampling the Posterior
-In our case, the posterior distribution has an analytic solution (at this point the posterior can be represented by the binomial probability density function, since the posterior was formed by multiplying a uniform prior and the likelihood).
+In our case, the posterior distribution has an analytic solution (at this point the posterior can be represented by the binomial probability mass function, since the posterior was formed by multiplying a uniform prior and the likelihood).
 However, in more complex Bayesian models, the posterior does not have a simple solution.
 It can be computatationally expensive to even calculate the posterior distribution.
 In this case we can approximate the posterior distribution by sampling it.

 Let's take 10,000 samples from the posterior distribution.
 We are sampling the values of the parameter `p`, which represents the probability that the coin will land on heads.
 Recall the vector `p_grid` represents 1000 discrete parameter values, and the vector `posterior` represents the plausability of each parameter value.